The Gift (2013 TV series)

-The Gift is a Philippine drama series broadcast by TV5 starring Ogie Alcasid and Ara Mina.
-It was set to premiere on October 14, 2013 on the network's primetime block.
-However, according to Alcasid, there was no plans for an airing date.
+The Gift is a shelved Philippine drama series supposed to be broadcast by TV5 starring Ogie Alcasid and Ara Mina.
+It was set to premiere on October 14, 2013, on the network's primetime block.
+The crew were able to film for two weeks before being halted.
+According to Alcasid, the reason it was shelved was because TV5 was hoping to air more comedic shows at the time.